 We had so much freedom with the metro card because it was a stress-free way to get around town.
 Plus it saved us A LOT of money.

 New York is a BIG city, so even if you’re staying in a central location, you’ll save a lot of time sightseeing by using the metro.
 This is the best way to visit New York City.

-I know the subway map looks like a giant spider web, but it’s surprisingly easy to navigate.
+I know the subway map looks like a giant spider web, but you’ll discover that it’s surprisingly easy to navigate.

-Whenever I visit a new city, I like to watch a YouTube video about how to use their public transit system.
-This helps me know what to expect when traveling and gives me peace of mind.
+Whenever you visit a new city, watch a YouTube video about how to use their public transit system.
+This can help you know what to expect when traveling and gives you peace of mind.

 You can also download an app, such as CityMapper, which will show you train schedules, any service interruptions, alternate routes (if necessary), and which exit to take.

 Hop-On Hop-Off bus tour – Yes, it’s a little touristy, but this is a great way to experience New York for first-timers.
 This is also a great option to get familiar with the city.

 It’s super convenient because you can jump on and off the bus tour at any of their 35+ designated stops in the city, as many times as you wish.